Ohio Dental Insurance Plans

 Questions answered and ready to buy?

-When considering all 24 options, the average premium was $42.33 a month.
+When you consider all 33 options, the average premium was $42.56 a month.

-Alongside the monthly premium, consumers must consider a plan's out-of-pocket costs for dental care and deductibles.
+Alongside the monthly premium, consumers must consider a plan’s out-of-pocket costs for dental care and deductibles.
 A deductible is amount that must be spent on dental care before the plan will begin paying a portion of the costs.
-Out-of-pocket costs refer to copayments or co-insurance fees charge for a specific dental service covered by insurance.
+The average for the plans surveyed in Ohio was $59.09.

 A Reputation Built on Trust